 Some bus rides were long

 Mary Ann Kunselman (center), twin sister Martha, and brother Shelton had the longest ride on this bus in the 1920s because they got off at the last stop.
-Of course, these 10 back-to-school items will make your kids excited to learn no matter how long their bus ride is.
+Don’t miss the 12 secrets your school bus driver won’t tell you.